 Mortgage rates will also climb higher on the news, though they may stay lower longer thanks to the general uncertainty in the air.

 This is good news for prospective homeowners, as mortgage rates were expected to keep climbing throughout the year while the economy supposedly improved.

-But a bit of a catch-22, as lower mortgage rates mean more economic unrest, which translates to stagnate or even lower home prices, though a lower mortgage rate may mean a lot more long term than a lower home price.
+But it’s a bit of a catch-22, as lower mortgage rates mean more economic unrest, which can translate to flat or even lower home prices for those looking to sell.

 Mortgage Rates Follow the Stock Market